mukhtar-github/LeedCode-StudyPlan/Algorithm/Algorithm II.md

 ### 55. Jump Game

-You are given an integer array nums.
-You are initially positioned at the array's first index, and each element in the array represents your maximum jump length at that position.
+You are given an integer array *nums*.
+You are initially positioned at the array's *first index*, and each element in the array represents your maximum jump length at that position.

 Return true if you can reach the last index, or false otherwise.